CxELabs/M365HOL/instructions.md

 1. [] When you are redirected to the Azure Portal, the process is complete.
 ===
-# Azure AD User Creation
+# Azure AD User Configuration

 In this task, we will create new Azure AD users and assign licenses via PowerShell.
-Ina procduction evironment this would be done using Azure AD Connect or a similar tool to maintain a single source of authority, but for lab purposes we are doing it via script to reduce setup time.
+In a procduction evironment this would be done using Azure AD Connect or a similar tool to maintain a single source of authority, but for lab purposes we are doing it via script to reduce setup time.

 ```